-INLAND NAVIGATION RULES 33 CFR 83.01(g), NVIC 1-16, CH-1
+INLAND NAVIGATION RULES

+33 CFR 83.01(g), NVIC 1-16, CH-2

-All self-propelled vessels greater than 12 meters (39.4 ft), overall length, operating on the inland waters of the U.S. (waters inside the COLREGS Demarcation Lines).
+All self-propelled vessels greater than 12 meters (39.4 ft), overall length, operating on the INLAND waters of the U.S. (waters inside the COLREGS Demarcation Lines).

-- Have on board for ready-reference a current copy of the Inland Navigation Rules. - A ready reference (hard) copy is required.
+- Have on board for ready-reference a current copy of the Inland Navigation Rules. - May be a hard copy or easily accessible electronic copy.